tailorsmit/social-media/Readme.md

    mount volume so that we will not lose the db information residing in container. also, `$SECRET_KEY` should be same as the one we have exported in **Configuration** section.

+### POSTMAN Collection
+ - To import this collection in Postman go to files > import > browse files
+ - select the location for file `Assignment1.postman_collection.json` (present in root directory of project.)